fitbl4nk/bl4nk.kr/content/blog/SECCOMP using prctl function/index.md

 When the wrong rule is applied, a SECCOMP error occurs like this.
 As a result, the rule that was supposed to block the `write` syscall was not applied, so the input string was output to `STDOUT`.

-Therefore, even if the entire filter cannot be overwritten like Filter Overwrite, if the rule itself can be made nonsensical with a few bytes, an error will occur, but the process will be maintained, so SECCOMP bypass is possible.
+Therefore, even if the entire filter cannot be overwritten like [Filter Overwrite](#filter-overwrite), if the rule itself can be made nonsensical with a few bytes, an error will occur, but the process will be maintained, so SECCOMP bypass is possible.

 ## 0x05.
-Reference
+References
  - [https://man7.org/linux/man-pages/man2/prctl.2.html](https://man7.org/linux/man-pages/man2/prctl.2.html)
  - [https://jeongzero.oopy.io/06eebad5-8306-493f-9c6d-e7a04d5aacff](https://jeongzero.oopy.io/06eebad5-8306-493f-9c6d-e7a04d5aacff)
 - [https://velog.io/@woounnan/LINUX-Seccomp](https://velog.io/@woounnan/LINUX-Seccomp)